From Markdown to Google Slides in Minutes: The Complete deck Handbook

 Any line that starts with three or more hyphens and nothing else becomes a page break. -

-is ignored so the first slide doesn’t start empty.
+The very first ---is ignored so the first slide doesn’t start empty.

 Rule 2: the shallowest heading becomes the slide title